Account Takeover (ATO)

 - Different from credential sharing (customer gave access) and account selling

 When fraudsters gain control of legitimate customer accounts.
+The account owner is a victim here, not a friendly fraud case.

 Definition